439bananas/BTSBot/README.md

 Like any bot, all you use to run BTS Bot is `node app.js`

 #### Adding to your server
 BTS Bot only requires the `MANAGE_ROLES` permission if you intend on using this feature.
-It, however, is imperative that give it permission to send messages in the logging channel.
+It, however, is imperative that give it permission to at least see the logging channel.

 ### Quick setup tutorial
 ![image](https://439bananas.com/projects/btsbot/installationtutorial.gif)